danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 reader.container == 'dask.dataframe.core.DataFrame'
 ```

-This adds one more thing to implement and diverges from the original
+This adds one more thing to implement, but the complete Reader API would still
-analogy---"Readers are like files that return SciPy data structures when you
-read them,"---but it reconciles with the return type instability of ``read()``.
-The complete Reader API would still be succinct and could be implemented in less
+be succinct and could be implemented in less than 100 lines of code in most
-than 100 lines of code in most cases (building on top of existing I/O code).
+cases (building on top of existing I/O code).

 ```py
 class SomeReader: